-Colebrook Academy and Elementary School is located in Colebrook, New Hampshire.
-It services students in grades Pre-k through 12 from the surrounding communities.
+Colebrook Academy is located in Colebrook, New Hampshire.
+It services students in grades 9- 12 from the surrounding communities.
 Our campus sits on several acres in town with conveniently located athletic fields against a beautiful view of Mt.
 Monadnock.

 Colebrook offers a challenging curriculum designed to meet all the needs of its diverse student population.
 Course offerings include college and career preparatory levels as well as a selection of Project Running Start, Advanced Placement, dual-enrollment college courses, and school to work opportunities.
 A variety of elective offerings include art, business technology, film and culture, music, vocational studies, and wellness.